scala/scala-lang/news/_posts/2016-11-03-release-notes-2.12.0.md

 ---
 We are very happy to announce the availability of Scala 2.12.0!

+## Headline features

 The Scala 2.12 compiler has been completely overhauled to make use of the new VM features available in Java 8:

-  - A trait [compiles directly to an interface](#trait-compiles-to-an-interface) with default methods.
+  - A trait [compiles directly to an interface](#traits-compile-to-interfaces) with default methods.
 This improves binary compatibility and Java interoperability.
-  - Scala and Java 8 interop is also improved for functional code, as methods that take functions can easily be called in each direction using lambda syntax.
-The  `FunctionN` classes in Scala's standard library are now Single Abstract Method (SAM) types, and all [SAM types](#lambda-syntax-for-sam-types) are treated uniformly -- from type checking until code generation (no class file is generated for lambdas, and `invokedynamic` is used instead).
+  - Scala and Java 8 interop is also improved for functional code, as methods that take functions can easily be called in both directions using lambda syntax.
+The  `FunctionN` classes in Scala's standard library are now Single Abstract Method (SAM) types, and all [SAM types](#lambda-syntax-for-sam-types) are treated uniformly -- from type checking through code generation.
+No class file is generated for a lambda; `invokedynamic` is used instead.

-This release ships with a powerful [new optimizer](#new-optimizer).
-Many more (effectively) final methods, including those defined in objects and traits, are now inlined.
-As well, closure allocations, dead code and box/unbox pairs are eliminated more effectively.
+This release ships with a powerful [new optimizer](#new-optimizer):

+  - Inlining: many more (effectively) final methods, including those defined in objects and traits, are now inlined.
+  - Closure allocations, dead code, and box/unbox pairs are eliminated more often.

+For additional features, read on.

+## Compatibility

+Although Scala 2.11 and 2.12 are mostly source compatible to facilitate cross-building, they are not *binary* compatible.
+This allows us to keep improving the Scala compiler and standard library.

-From now on, 2.12.x releases will be fully binary compatible.
+All 2.12.x releases will be fully binary compatible with 2.12.0, in according with [the policy](http://docs.scala-lang.org/overviews/core/binary-compatibility-of-scala-releases.html) we have followed since 2.10.

+The [list of open-source libraries](https://github.com/scala/make-release-notes/blob/2.12.x/projects-2.12.md) released for Scala 2.12 is growing quickly!

 This release is identical to 2.12.0-RC2.

-The [list of open-source libraries](https://github.com/scala/make-release-notes/blob/2.12.x/projects-2.12.md) released for Scala 2.12 is growing quickly!
+## Coming soon

-Our [roadmap](https://github.com/scala/scala/milestones) lists the following upcoming releases for 2016: 2.12.1 will be out shortly (by the end of November) to address some known (but rare) issues in 2.12.0, and 2.11.9 is the last planned 2.11.x release (due by mid December).
+Our [roadmap](https://github.com/scala/scala/milestones) lists the following upcoming releases for 2016:

+  - 2.12.1 will be out shortly (by the end of November) to address some known (but rare) issues in 2.12.0.
+  - 2.11.9 will be the last planned 2.11.x release (due by mid December)

 In the next few weeks, we at Lightbend will share our plans for Scala 2.13.

 ## Known issues

-There are some [known issues](https://issues.scala-lang.org/browse/SI-10009?jql=project%20%3D%20SI%20AND%20affectedVersion%20%3D%20%22Scala%202.12.0%22) with this release that [will be resolved](https://github.com/scala/scala/pulls?q=is%3Apr+milestone%3A2.12.1+label%3Arelease-notes) in 2.12.1, due by the end of November.
+There are some [known issues](https://issues.scala-lang.org/browse/SI-10009?jql=project%20%3D%20SI%20AND%20affectedVersion%20%3D%20%22Scala%202.12.0%22) with this release that [will be resolved](https://github.com/scala/scala/pulls?q=is%3Apr+milestone%3A2.12.1+label%3Arelease-notes) in 2.12.1, due later in November.

 The heavy use of default methods for compiling traits caused some performance regressions in the startup time of Scala applications.
 Note that steady-state performance is not affected according to our measurements.

-The regression was mitigated 2.12.0-RC2 (and the final release) by generating forwarder methods in classes that inherit concrete methods form trait, which unfortunately [increases bytecode size while improving JVM startup performance](https://github.com/scala/scala/pull/5429).
+The regression was mitigated 2.12.0-RC2 (and the final release) by generating forwarder methods in classes that inherit concrete methods from traits, which unfortunately [increases bytecode size](https://github.com/scala/scala/pull/5429) while improving JVM startup performance.

 Please let us know if you notice any performance regressions.
 We will continue to tweak the bytecode during the 2.12.x cycle to get the best performance out of the JVM.

-We hope to address the following in a future 2.12.x release:
+We hope to address the following in a later 2.12.x release:

   - [SI-9824](https://issues.scala-lang.org/browse/SI-9824): Parallel collections are prone to deadlock in the REPL and in object initializers.

 ## Obtaining Scala

 ### Java 8 runtime

-Install a recent build of the Java 8 Platform, from [OpenJDK](http://openjdk.java.net/install/) or [Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
-Any Java 8 compliant run-time will do.
+Install a recent build of the Java 8 Platform, such as [OpenJDK](http://openjdk.java.net/install/) or [Oracle Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Any Java 8 compliant runtime will do.

 We are planning to add (some) support for Java 9 in the near future.
 Full Java 9 support will be part of the 2.13 roadmap discussions.

 ### Build tool

 We recommend using [sbt 0.13.13](http://www.scala-sbt.org/download.html).
 Simply bump the `scalaVersion` setting in your existing project, or start a new project using `sbt new scala/scala-seed.g8`.
-We strongly recommend upgrading to sbt 0.13.13 for [templating support using the new command](https://github.com/sbt/sbt/pull/2705), [faster compilation](https://github.com/sbt/sbt/pull/2754), and [much more](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.13)!
+We strongly recommend upgrading to sbt 0.13.13 for [templating support using the new command](https://github.com/sbt/sbt/pull/2705), [faster compilation](https://github.com/sbt/sbt/pull/2754), and [much more](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#sbt+0.13.13).

 Please head over to the [scala-seed repo](https://github.com/scala/scala-seed.g8) to extend this [giter8 template](https://github.com/foundweekends/giter8) with an example of your favorite 2.12 feature!

-Scala also works with ant, [maven](http://docs.scala-lang.org/tutorials/scala-with-maven.html) and [gradle](https://docs.gradle.org/current/userguide/scala_plugin.html).
-You can also download a distribution from [scala-lang.org](http://scala-lang.org/download/2.12.0.html), or obtain the JARs yourself via [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.scala-lang%22%20AND%20v%3A%222.12.0%22).
+Scala also works with [Maven](http://docs.scala-lang.org/tutorials/scala-with-maven.html), [Gradle](https://docs.gradle.org/current/userguide/scala_plugin.html), and Ant.

+You can also download a distribution from [scala-lang.org](http://scala-lang.org/download/2.12.0.html), or obtain the JARs yourself from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.scala-lang%22%20AND%20v%3A%222.12.0%22).

 ## Contributors

-A big thank you to everyone who's helped improve Scala by reporting bugs, improving our documentation, kindly helping others on our forums and at meetups, and submitting and reviewing pull requests!
+A big thank you to everyone who's helped improve Scala by reporting bugs, improving our documentation, kindly helping others on forums and at meetups, and submitting and reviewing pull requests!
 You are all magnificent.

 Scala 2.12.0 is the result of merging over [500 pull requests](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=is%3Amerged%20label%3A2.12%20) out of about [600 received PRs](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=is%3Apr%20label%3A2.12%20).
-The [contributions to 2.12.x](https://github.com/scala/scala/graphs/contributors?from=2014-11-01&to=2016-10-29&type=c) over the last 2 years [were split](https://docs.google.com/spreadsheets/d/16zVViCpJEZn_x2RlYFh-xAOiHJG3SrYYpfetRr5cu_Y/edit#gid=912693440) as 64/32/4 between the Scala team at Lightbend ([lrytz](https://github.com/lrytz), [retronym](https://github.com/retronym), [adriaanm](https://github.com/adriaanm), [SethTisue](https://github.com/SethTisue), [szeiger](https://github.com/szeiger)), the community and EPFL.
+The [contributions to 2.12.x](https://github.com/scala/scala/graphs/contributors?from=2014-11-01&to=2016-10-29&type=c) over the last 2 years [were split](https://docs.google.com/spreadsheets/d/16zVViCpJEZn_x2RlYFh-xAOiHJG3SrYYpfetRr5cu_Y/edit#gid=912693440) 64/32/4 between the Scala team at Lightbend ([lrytz](https://github.com/lrytz), [retronym](https://github.com/retronym), [adriaanm](https://github.com/adriaanm), [SethTisue](https://github.com/SethTisue), [szeiger](https://github.com/szeiger)), the community, and EPFL.

-The new encodings of traits, lambdas and lazy vals were developed in fruitful collaboration with the Dotty team at EPFL.
+The new encodings of traits, lambdas, and lazy vals were developed in fruitful collaboration with the Dotty team at EPFL.

-## Binary compatibility

-Since Scala 2.10, minor releases of Scala are binary compatible with each other.
-We maintain [this policy](http://docs.scala-lang.org/overviews/core/binary-compatibility-of-scala-releases.html) for 2.12.x.

-Although Scala 2.11 and 2.12 are mostly source compatible to facilitate cross-building, they are not *binary* compatible.
-This allows us to keep improving the Scala compiler and standard library.
+The new compiler back end and the new optimizer are based on earlier work by Miguel Garcia at EPFL.

 ## Scala 2.12 overview

-Scala 2.12 is all about making optimal use of Java 8's new features (and thus generates code that requires a Java 8 runtime).
+Scala 2.12 is all about making optimal use of Java 8's new features.
+Thus, it generates code that requires a Java 8 runtime.

   - Traits ([#5003](https://github.com/scala/scala/pull/5003)) and functions are compiled to their Java 8 equivalents.
 The compiler no longer generates trait implementation classes (`T$class.class`) and anonymous function classes (`C$$anonfun$1.class`).
-  - We treat Single Abstract Method types and Scala's builtin function types uniformly from type checking to the back end ([#4971](https://github.com/scala/scala/pull/4971)).
+  - We treat Single Abstract Method types and Scala's built-in function types uniformly from type checking to the back end ([#4971](https://github.com/scala/scala/pull/4971)).
-  - In addition to compiling functions, we also use `invokedynamic` for a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
+  - We use `invokedynamic` for compiling functions.
+It also now provides a more natural encoding of other language features ([#4896](https://github.com/scala/scala/pull/4896)).
   - We've standardized on the GenBCode back end ([#4814](https://github.com/scala/scala/pull/4814), [#4838](https://github.com/scala/scala/pull/4838)) and the flat classpath implementation is now the default ([#5057](https://github.com/scala/scala/pull/5057)).
   - The optimizer has been completely overhauled for 2.12.

 The new encodings for traits and lambdas lead to significantly smaller JAR files.
-For example, for scalatest 3.0.0, the jar size went from 9.9M in 2.11.8 to 6.7M.
+For example, for ScalaTest 3.0.0, the jar size dropped from 9.9M to 6.7M.

 Except for the breaking changes listed below, code that compiles on 2.11.x without deprecation warnings should compile on 2.12.x, unless you use experimental APIs such as reflection.
 If you find incompatibilities that are not [listed below](#breaking-changes), please [file an issue](https://issues.scala-lang.org).

 Thanks to source compatibility, cross-building is a one-line change to most sbt builds.
 Where needed, sbt provides support for [version-specific source folders](http://www.scala-sbt.org/0.13/docs/sbt-0.13-Tech-Previews.html#Cross-version+support+for+Scala+sources) out of the box.

 ### New language features

 The next sections introduce new features and breaking changes in Scala 2.12 in more detail.
 To understand more technicalities and review past discussions, you can also take a look at the full list of [noteworthy pull request](https://github.com/scala/scala/pulls?utf8=%E2%9C%93&q=%20is%3Amerged%20label%3A2.12%20label%3Arelease-notes%20) that went into this release.

-#### Trait compiles to an interface
+#### Traits compile to interfaces

-With Java 8 allowing concrete methods in interfaces, Scala 2.12 is able to compile a trait to a single interface classfile.
+Because Java 8 allows concrete methods in interfaces, Scala 2.12 is able to compile a trait to a single interface classfile.
 Before, a trait was represented as an interface and a class that held the method implementations (`T$class.class`).

-Note that the compiler still has quite a bit of magic to perform behind the scenes, so that care must be taken if a trait is meant to be implemented in Java.
-Briefly, if a trait does any of the following its subclasses require synthetic code: defining fields ( `val` or `var`, but a constant is ok -- `final val` without result type), calling super, initializer statements in the body, extending a class, relying on linearization to find implementations in the right super trait.
+Additional magic is still involved, so care must be taken if a trait is meant to be implemented in Java.
+Briefly, if a trait does any of the following, its subclasses require synthetic code:

+  - defining fields (`val` or `var`, but a constant is ok -- `final val` without result type)
+  - calling super
+  - initializer statements in the body
+  - extending a class
+  - relying on linearization to find implementations in the right supertrait

 #### Lambda syntax for SAM types

 The Scala 2.12 type checker accepts a function literal as a valid expression for any Single Abstract Method (SAM) type, in addition to the `FunctionN` types from standard library.
-This improves the experience of using libraries written for Java 8 in Scala.
-For example, in the REPL:
+This improves the experience of using libraries written for Java 8 from Scala code.
+Here is a REPL example using `java.lang.Runnable`:

-    scala> val runRunnable: Runnable = () => println("Run!")
+    scala> val r: Runnable = () => println("Run!")
-    runRunnable: Runnable = $$Lambda$1073/754978432@7cf283e1
+    r: Runnable = $$Lambda$1073/754978432@7cf283e1

-    scala> runRunnable.run()
+    scala> r.run()
     Run!

 Note that only lambda expressions are converted to SAM type instances, not arbitrary expressions of `FunctionN` type: